-- A non-compliant LP is removed and the workforce taken on by user.
+- A non-compliant labour provider is removed and the workforce taken on by user.

-- A non-compliant LP is removed and the replacement LP is compliant
+- A non-compliant labour provider is removed and the replacement labour provider is compliant

 Direct tax - previously Intervention Yield

 Indirect tax - previously Displacement Yield

-Where as a result of a LM intervention supplies made by a non-compliant labour provider begin to be made by a compliant business, and the overall VAT yield has increased, FRB can be scored for a maximum of two years (evidence must be held to support any claim).
-Compute the actual change over the three months immediately following the intervention, then multiply by up to eight as appropriate.
-For cases of Missing returns received and paid the calculation is based on the additional yield obtained on the missing returns i.e. the difference between the central assessment(s) and the return(s) received.
+Where as a result of an LM intervention a non-compliant labour provider is replaced by a compliant business, and the overall VAT yield has increased, FRB can be scored for a maximum of two years (evidence must be held to support any claim).

-Examples of range of yield claims for LM Interventions LPOG10500.
+Examples of a range of yield claims for LM Interventions is in LPOG10500

 Recording FRB Yield